fghibellini/nix-haskell-monorepo/developer-ergonomy/prefetch-nixpkgs.sh/README.md

 > POSSIBLE NIX IMPROVEMENT
 >
 > It would probably make sense for nix to cache a [Nixpkgs](https://github.com/NixOS/nixpkgs) checkout somewhere internally and
-> resolve calls like the one above by simply first performing a fetch thus making sure all commits are present and then cloning
+> resolve calls like the one above by simply first performing a fetch thus making sure all the new commits are present and then cloning
->
 > into the store from it.
 This can be completely transparent to the user.

 This concludes the tutorial (for now), I hope you found it helpful!